OPRL Team

 Ph.D.
 Student

-Kristina Binder is a first year Ph.D student for the OPRL.
+Kristina Binder is a second-year Ph.D student for the OPRL.
 Her research interests include the role of the gut microbiome and inflammation in exercise performance, with an emphasis on how these factors change throughout the human lifespan.

 Undergraduate Research Assistants